Representations of the fractional d'Alembertian and initial conditions in fractional dynamics: Spectrum of the purely fractional operator

 While \Eq{propold} has a continuum of normal particles, \Eq{KLfin} has a continuum of complex-conjugate pairs, which are off-shell at the tree level but can appear as intermediate states in the optical theorem at higher loop orders.
 However, complex-conjugate pairs contain a ghost mode.
 Indeed, we can decompose the propagator of a pair with imaginary squared masses $\pm\rmi M^2$ as \be \frac{1}{k^4+M^4}=\frac{1}{2\rmi M^2}\left(\frac{1}{k^2-\rmi M^2}-\frac{1}{k^2+\rmi M^2}\right), \ee which has two modes with different residue sign.
 The ghost must be projected out of the spectrum of asymptotic states but doing so would leave the other particle, hence giving rise to a complex-valued spectrum.
-Therefore, complex-conjugate pairs should be projected out as a whole and this is done consistently with Lorentz invariance and at all orders in perturbation theory by the Anselmi--Piva prescription \cite{Anselmi:2025uzj}.
+Therefore, complex-conjugate pairs should be projected out as a whole and this is done consistently with Lorentz invariance and at all orders in perturbation theory by the Anselmi--Piva prescription; we refer to \cite{Anselmi:2025uzj} for all the details of the procedure.
 With this prescription, the physical spectrum of a theory with purely fractional kinetic term $\phi\,(\B^2)^{\g/2}\phi$ is empty.
 In this sense, the purely fractional model is the analogue of the $p$-adic string with pole-less kinetic term $\phi\,\rme^{-\B}\phi$ \cite{Moeller:2002vx,Brekke:1987ptq}.

-Note that there is no restriction on the allowed values of $\g>0$ in \Eq{Gk2} apart from positivity.
-Therefore, fractional QFTs with the operator $(\B^2)^{\g/2}$ can be unitary for values of $\g$ forbidden in the case of $(-\B)^\g$.
+An important difference, however, is that in the fractional case studied here the spectrum is empty because all degrees of freedom are fakeonic and they are projected out of the physical spectrum, while in the $p$-adic case the kinetic term is entire and there are no degrees of freedom at all.